ucb-sejits/ctree-tutorial/README.rst

 --------------
 - **AST** Abstract Syntax Tree.
 A tree representation of a source code.
 This is the way specializers modify and convert codes.
 - **JIT** Just in Time.
-Refers to the "just in time" compilation of the code. which is the compilation done during the execution of a program.
+Refers to the "just in time" compilation of the code, which is the compilation done during execution of a program.
 - **Transformer** Same as Visitor with the difference that Transformers can modify the tree they are traversing.
 - **Visitor** A class that traverses an AST and executes actions based on the